LonamiWebs/Telethon/readthedocs/developing/telegram-api-in-other-languages.rst

 Rust
 ====

+The `grammers <https://github.com/Lonami/grammers>`__ library is made by the `same author as Telethon's <https://github.com/Lonami>`__!
+If you are looking for a Telethon alternative written in Rust, this is a valid option!

-Yet another work-in-progress implementation, this time for Rust thanks to `@JuanPotato <https://github.com/JuanPotato>`__ under the fancy name of `Vail <https://github.com/JuanPotato/Vail>`__.
+Another older, work-in-progress implementation, on Rust is made by `@JuanPotato <https://github.com/JuanPotato>`__ under the fancy name of `Vail <https://github.com/JuanPotato/Vail>`__.